Gordon McKie leads consortium keen to buy Hearts

 Gordon McKie, the former chief executive of Scottish Rugby, is leading a consortium of investors from London in a bid to take over at Hearts.

-McKie was also involved in a bid to take control of Rangers last year, when they too were in administration, with a group called The Blue Knights.
+McKie was also involved in a bid to take control of Rangers last year, when they too were in administration, with

 BBC Scotland understands McKie has also been in contact with Sale Sharks owner Brian Kennedy about the Hearts bid.